DigitalFabricationLab-NYIT-SoAD/resources/CNCmills/README.md

 *Any geometry that is not ready for CAM programming will be rejected and the student will have to reschedule the appointment before they are able to cut.*

-Use the CNC Template File to set up your 3D Model
+Use the CNC Template File on the [Templates and Tutorials](https://digitalfabricationlab-nyit-soad.github.io/resources/Tutorials&Templates/) page to set up your 3D Model

 ***Approved Materials***